-After 1 missed weekly contact without valid justification Inform the student's parent/guardian by a notice via direct personal contact as defined by WAC 392-550-020 in the language the parent is fluent in, whenever the student has missed weekly contact without valid justification.
-The notice should inform the parent/guardian of the potential consequences of additional missed weekly contacts.
-(WAC 392-550-040) After 2 consecutive or 3 cumulative missed weekly contacts without valid justification Schedule a conference with parent/guardian and student for the purpose of identifying barriers to the student's regular attendance and the supports and resources that may be made available to the family, and the steps to be taken so that the student is able to eliminate or reduce his/her absenteeism.
-The conference may take place in person, by phone, or through interactive video communication.
-(WAC 392-550-040) Develop a data-based intervention plan to eliminate or reduce student's absences, consistent with the WARNS or other assessment results.
-For middle and high school students.
-Must apply WARNS (Washington Assessment of Risks and Needs of Students) or other assessment.
-Convene the IEP or 504 team, if the student has an IEP or a 504 Plan to consider the reasons for the absences and adjust the IEP or 504 plan as necessary.(RCW 28A.225.020) At 5 consecutive or 6 cumulative missed weekly contacts without valid justification File truancy petition with Office of Juvenile Court.
-Court must stay the petition.
-Refer parent and child to a community engagement board (CEB) or other coordinated means of intervention.
+After 1 missed weekly Inform the student's parent/guardian by a notice via direct personal contact contact without valid as defined by WAC 392-550-020 in the language the parent is fluent in, iustification whenever the student has missed weekly contact without valid justification The notice should inform the parent/guardian of the potential consequences of additional missed weekly contacts.
+(WAC 392-550-040) After 2 consecutive or Schedule a conference with parent/guardian and student for the purpose of identifying barriers to the student's regular attendance and the supports 3 cumulative missed weekly contacts and resources that may be made available to the family, and the steps to be taken so that the student is able to eliminate or reduce his/her absenteeism. without valid justification The conference may take place in person, by phone, or through interactive video communication.
+(WAC 392-550-040) • Develop a data-based intervention plan to eliminate or reduce student's absences, consistent with the WARNS or other assessment For middle and high school students.
+Must apply WARNS (Washington Assessment of Risks and Needs of Students) or other Convene the IEP or 504 team, if the student has an IEP or a 504 Plan to consider the reasons for the absences and adjust the IEP or 504 plan as necessary.(RCW 28A.225.020) File truancy petition with Office of Juvenile Court.
+Court must stay the At 5 consecutive or 6 cumulative missed petition. weekly contacts Refer parent and child to a community engagement board (CEB) or other without valid coordinated means of intervention.
 (WAC 392-550-040)